Everything you need to know about electric car chargers

 OLEV stands for the Office for Low Emission Vehicles which is part of the UK Government’s Department for Transport.
 They work across the government to support the introduction and building of infrastructure of Ultra Low Emission Vehicles (ULEV).

 Need to charge on the road?
-Check out this really useful fully interactive map from Auto Trader to find an EV charger close to you: Click here to visit interactive EV Charger Map
+Check out this really useful fully interactive map from Auto Trader to find an EV charger close to you: Visit Interactive EV Charger Map.
+You will find many kinds of Charging Stations, at a variety of locations with different types of costs all across the UK.